or Harmed at Sea Over $200 Million

 This is what likely what will happen in the case involving the tour bus accident in Mexico that killed 11 passengers and a Mexican tour guide on its way to the Mayan ruins during a cruise-sponsored excursion.
 An experienced maritime lawyer will be able to assert legal theories under the maritime law to hold the cruise ship company accountable for this tragedy.
 There are several different theories of liability to assert against the cruise ship company and defeat their argument that they have no responsibility because the excursion company is an independent contractor.
 The cruise lines have a legal responsibility to warn of dangers at their ports of calls they knew or should have known about and to also properly vet their excursion operators.
 We are experienced in handling these types of cases and making the necessary arguments to hold the cruise ship company responsible.

 Sadly, there have been many shore excursion bus accidents involving Celebrity and Royal Caribbean passengers in the last few years.
-In fact, our shore excursion accident lawyers at Rivkind and Margulies PA recently filed suit against the same cruise ship company for a tour bus accident in New Zealand.
+In fact, our shore excursion accident lawyers at Rivkind Margulies & Rivkind P.A. recently filed suit against the same cruise ship company for a tour bus accident in New Zealand.
 The bus, which was carrying Celebrity Solstice passengers, crashed into an oncoming car in the opposite lane and plunged down a steep bank.
 In the suit, we allege the driver was speeding and driving carelessly, as the Mexican authorities have reported occurred in this case, and the company employed by Celebrity had a bad safety record.